A good keyword research tool will help your content figure as high as possible in the search results

 Here’s how the site rank page looks when you’re tracking the performance of your keywords:

-Although I don’t use this tool that often, it provides incredibly useful information when you’re getting a new web page established in the search results.
+This tool provides incredibly useful information when you’re getting a new web page established in the search results.

 The Jaaxy Keyword Research tool has made a huge difference to my keyword research and analysis activities.

-While it may seem counter-intuitive to choose a different keyword tool over Google’s keyword Planner, I can only remind you to look at the article I linked to earlier to get an in-depth review of the performance of Google’s tool.
+While it may seem counter-intuitive to choose a different keyword tool over Google’s keyword Planner, I can only refer you to the article to which I linked earlier to get an in-depth review of the performance of Google’s tool.

 If you’re writing content for the web and you want it to rank well in the search engines, I strongly urge you to take a look at Jaaxy.